-WHAT IS A HYSTEROSCOPY?
+WHAT IS A Hysteroscopy

 An office hysteroscopy is conveniently performed in a physician’s office under local anesthesia.
 Numbing medication is injected into the cervix and a very thin camera is guided into the uterine cavity.

-This procedure can identify abnormalities involving the uterine cavity:
+An office hysteroscopy can identify abnormalities involving the uterine cavity:

 - Endometrial polyps

 - Masses suspicious for malignancy

 A small biopsy can be performed during the evaluation to rule out malignancy.
 If fibroids or intrauterine adhesions are found, operative hysteroscopy under IV sedation in the operating room will be required.

 Operative hysteroscopy removes intrauterine growth (fibroid or polyp), uterine septum, or adhesions.
 This procedure is performed in the operating room under IV sedation administered by an anesthesiologist.

 During the procedure, the cervical canal is dilated and a larger-caliber camera (scope) is guided into the uterine cavity.
 The uterine cavity is distended with fluid and a heated loop device is then used to cut away the fibroid (hysteroscopic myomectomy), polyp, septum, or adhesions.
 In cases of large fibroids, uterine septum, or extensive adhesions, several procedures are required for complete removal and should be performed by an experienced surgeon to avoid complications.